MohamedElashri/IsingModel/README.md

 Periodical strcture means that lattice point at(1,1) is the same as that at(1,9) if the lattice is 5 by 8. more e.g.(1,1)<=>(6,1), (2,3)<=>(2,11).
 A 2D lattice can be any Nx by Ny.
-The location (x,y) here is another denotion of lattice point that is fundementally same as i-th lattice point denotation above.s
+The location (x,y) here is another denotion of lattice point that is fundementally same as i-th lattice point denotation above.

 * * * * * * * * 4
 * * * * * * * * 3